 - Heat Versatility

-Different types of hair require different temperatures in order to straighten it safely.
-Safely is a key word here because too much heat can damage any type of hair if you are not careful.
+Different types of hair require different temperatures in order to straighten them safely.
+Safely is a keyword here because too much heat can damage any type of hair if you are not careful.
 This is especially true for delicate fine or thin hair.